Equities tumble, oil rallies on red-hot Ukraine tensions

 The jump in oil is compounding worries about inflation around the world, with the Federal Reserve coming under intense pressure to tighten monetary policy to prevent prices running out of control.

-That has in turn battered equity markets in recent months, and the latest developments out of Europe led to another day of hefty selling in Asia.
+That has in turn battered equity markets in recent months, and the latest developments out of Europe led to another day of hefty selling Tuesday.

-Tokyo and Hong Kong tanked more than two per cent each, while Shanghai, Sydney, Seoul, Taipei and Bangkok all dived more than one per cent.
+Russia's MOEX index plunged eight per cent at the open, having lost 10 per cent Monday, while London, Paris and Frankfurt tumbled in early exchanges.

+In Asia, Tokyo, Shanghai, Sydney, Seoul, Singapore, Mumbai and Taipei dived at least one per cent, while there were also losses in Bangkok, Jakarta and Wellington.

 "It's a fluid situation in the evolving geopolitical thematic we see before us," Chris Weston, of Pepperstone Financial Pty, said.